 CEPF is committed to integrating gender into its portfolio.
-Applicants should design projects and write proposals that consider gender issues in achieving their conservation impacts.
+Applicants should design projects and write proposals that consider gender issues in the achievement of their conservation impacts.

-CEPF has developed several resources to help applicants design, implement and evaluate gender-aware projects (CEPF Gender Toolkit in English, [PDF - 351 KB] and Spanish [PDF - 375 KB]) and understand what CEPF seeks in a proposal (CEPF Gender Fact Sheet, PDF - 318 KB).
+CEPF has developed several resources that can help applicants design, implement and evaluate gender-aware projects (CEPF Gender Toolkit, PDF - 351 KB) and understand what CEPF seeks in a proposal (CEPF Gender Fact Sheet, PDF - 318 KB).
 Visit the CEPF and Gender webpage to learn more about how CEPF addresses gender in the projects it supports.